 changes in project and budget

 Recipients shall immediately notify the Federal awarding agency of developments that have a significant impact on the award-supported activities.
+This includes significant changes to Other Support (e.g. new appointments or affiliations) that occur during the award.
 Also, notification shall be given in the case of problems, delays, or adverse conditions which materially impair the ability to meet the objectives of the award.
 This notification shall include a statement of the action taken or contemplated, and any assistance needed to resolve the situation.

 Changes in project or budget resulting from NIH-initiated actions are discussed in other sections of this chapter.